mackaychirwa/e-commerce-app/README.md

-Here's a structured README for your E-Commerce Product Review & Wishlist System:
+Here's a structured README for E-Commerce Product Review & Wishlist System:

 ---